shrentseng/Checkers/README.md

-### This is a checker game made with pygame.
+# This is a checker game made with pygame

+## How to run the game

+1.  `git clone`

+2.  `python3 main.py`

+**Note:** Press `z` to undo move.

-### Rules are simple
+## Rules are simple

 ### Objective:

-# Capture all of the opponent's pieces or block them so they cannot make a move.
+- Capture all of the opponent's pieces or block them so they cannot make a move.

 ### Movement:

-# Pieces can only move diagonally on dark square
+- Pieces can only move diagonally on dark square

-# Pieces can only move forward.
+- Pieces can only move forward.
 Once they become "King" by the last row of opponent side they can move freely diagonally.

 ### Capturing:

-# Capture an opponent's piece by jumping over it to an empty square directly beyond it.
+- Capture an opponent's piece by jumping over it to an empty square directly beyond it.

-# Multiple captures are allowed in a single turn (multi-jump) if possible
+- Multiple captures are allowed in a single turn (multi-jump) if possible

 ### Additional Rules:

-# If a player can make a capture, they must do so (forced capture rule).
+- If a player can make a capture, they must do so (forced capture rule). -- WHAT MAKES THIS GAME FUN!!!!

-# The game can end in a stalemate if neither player can make a legal move.
+- The game can end in a stalemate if neither player can make a legal move.